27 May 2026

 • The ontological acknowledgement: That the UFO phenomenon is real and that some UFOs/UAP are not made by human hands.
 That is, we are not alone.
 Most of the world has not reached an ontological acknowledgement that some UFOs/UAP do not originate from Earth.

 The latest attempt at some kind of UFO/UAP transparency by the US government is encouraging and should be recognised.
-At the same time, the PURSUE-initiative has at least two problems for a genuine UFO/UAP-conversation on a global level.
+At the same time, the PURSUE-initiative has at least two problems for driving a UFO/UAP-conversation on a global level.

 First, the war.gov/ufo website is US-centric, military, and the result of a US president who divides people rather than unites them (that is just a description of the current reality).
 Second, I worry the website's content will mostly interest people who are already curious about the UFO/UAP issue.
-I am aware, however, that it is too early to draw any certain conclusions about the effects of the data on people's perception of the UFO/UAP issue.

 Why global disclosure is necessary